cliosight/Docs/Spec.md

 # Dashboard <a name="dashboard"></a>

-A dashboard is an aggregation of HTML/CSS code snippets, forms and reports.
-Dashboards can have their own pre and post HTML.
+A dashboard is an aggregation of forms, reports and HTML/CSS code snippets.
 Access can be controlled upto the report filter level.
 This makes it the easiest way to develop and host an analytics dashboard, a SPA or a landing page.

 ## Example of a Dashboard - Cliosight Meetings Portal <a name="dashboard_example"></a>